Spontz/Phoenix/README.md

 * Take Screenshot: PRINTSCREEN -> Not implemented yet
 * Show time on log file: ENTER
 * Show time on screen: T (only works if the engine is in debug mode)
-* Show FPS's on screen: U (only works if the engine is in debug mode)
+* Show FPS's on screen: Y (only works if the engine is in debug mode)
+* Show which sections that are being drawn, and some information related to them: U (only works if the engine is in debug mode)
 * Show FBO's content on screen: F (only works if the engine is in debug mode)
 * Change FBO's Attachment content on screen: G (only works if the engine is in debug mode)